Pool Chemistry Explained

 The water balance number that ties pH, TA, CH, and temp together — and why most calculators get it wrong.

-The chloride that lets a salt water generator make chlorine.
+The sodium chloride that lets a salt water generator make chlorine — and why salt pools are still chlorine pools.

 Optional additive that buffers pH and inhibits algae growth.